 Located on the Gippsland Lakes, Paynesville is an old fishing town where steamers called for fish and freight.
 The largest of the steamers on the Lakes were built and maintained at Paynesville.

 Paynesville Maritime Museum is a specialist heritage organisation dedicated to recording the maritime history of Paynesville.
 It has a program of research and dissemination of information to help succeeding generations understand the Paynesville story.

-Coverage includes the steamers that once plied the Gippsland Lakes and provided transport of passengers and goods before the railway, the fisherman of Paynesville who were major suppliers of fish to the Melbourne markets and the later developments to a recreational boating precinct of sailing and powerboats.
+Coverage includes the steamers that once plied the Gippsland Lakes and provided transport of passengers and goods before the railway, the fisherman of Paynesville who were major suppliers of fish to the Melbourne markets and the later developments to a recreational boating precinct.